NICHD-BSPC/training/source/ssh.rst

 Next steps
 ----------

-  <https://hpc.nih.gov/docs/tunneling/>`_ docs for more on this.
+These are all optional, but some next logical steps might be:

 - Modify your ssh config file, ``~/.ssh/config``, to have aliases for different hosts
 - Make aliases to login to commonly-used hosts
 - SSH tunneling is a way of attaching other hosts to ports on your local machine.
-See the `Biowulf SSH tunneling
+See the `Biowulf SSH tunneling <https://hpc.nih.gov/docs/tunneling/>`_ docs for more on this.

 References
 ----------